Skip to main content

 The sourcing story here is not marketing copy.
 The chef chose this neighbourhood specifically to focus on craft, drawing water from the nearby Daitokuji Temple and vegetables from farms in Takagamine, just north of the restaurant.
 Ingredients from various regions come through Kyoto's Central Market.
 The cooking approach follows from that sourcing logic: no garnish to distract, no complexity for its own sake.
 If you are the kind of diner who wants to taste what the ingredient actually is, rather than what the kitchen has done to it, this restaurant is built for you.

-On the editorial angle of drinks pairing: the available data does not specify a wine program, which itself is a signal worth noting.
+Do not book primarily for wine-list depth.
 Restaurants at this price tier in Kyoto's northern residential neighbourhoods typically prioritise Japanese sake and shochu pairings over wine lists.
 If wine program depth is your primary driver, Isshisoden Nakamura or Kodaiji Jugyuan may give you more to work with on that front.
 At Funaokayama Shimizu, the drink pairing logic is likely to follow the food's minimalist ethos, precise, local, ingredient-driven rather than internationally ambitious.

 When to Go